 Fresh blueberries here in Utah usually cost a small fortune.
 Being the thrifty gal I am, I always buy frozen.
 Frozen taste just as good, but they leave blue streaks in the dough.
 Fresh blueberries make for much prettier baked goods, that’s for sure.
 For some reason, fresh blueberries have actually been affordable this year.
 Last time I was at the store, they were $1.50 a pound.
 I was thrilled!!
 I stocked up, and I’ve been making all kinds of blueberry goodies.

-If you've never tried lemon and blueberry together before, you really should.
-They are a great combination flavor!
-Don't leave out the lemon zest, that is where the real lemon flavor comes from.
+If you’ve never tried lemon and blueberry together before, you really should.
+They are a great combination flavor, and these lemon blueberry scones prove it!
+Don’t leave out the lemon zest, that is where the real lemon flavor comes from.
 I used some in the dough, and in the zest.
 These smelled so amazing while they were baking that my boys actually came up from the basement to see what was cooking.
 Then they proceeded to inhale them.
-The second time I made them, I doubled the batch, and we still didn't have any left.
-Hope you enjoy them as much as we did.
+The second time I made them, I doubled the batch, and we still didn’t have any left.
+Hope you enjoy them as much as we did. 🙂

 2 cups flour (can use part whole wheat)